0mar0mrani/music-streaming-service/README.md

 	- Play time/total playtime
 	- Plays (counts as a play when you listen to the song)
 - Add songs to playlists with right click or menu button.
-- Fetches more releases when scrolling down with.
+- Fetches more releases when scrolling downwards.

 ### Playlists
 - Brows through and listen to playlists.
-- Create and name playlists.
+- Create and name playlists
-- Delete songs and playlists with right click or context menu button.
+- Delete songs and playlists with right click or context menu button
 - Get info about the playlist such as:
 	- Title/artist
 	- Amount of songs
 	- Play time/total playtime
-	- Which album the song is on
+	- Which album the song is from

 ### Player
 - All the necessary functionality: